claudia-mendes/Causal-Analysis-Grapevine-Yields-Downy-Mildew/README.md

 Purpose: Estimates the causal effects of high precipitation events on grapevine yields using double robust (DR) methods.

-Methods: Combines outcome models (GLMM or GBM) with treatment models (logistic regression or GBM), adjusting for covariates and regional effects.
+Methods: Combines outcome models (GLMM or GBM) with treatment models (logistic regression or GBM), adjusting for covariates and regional effects (French Departments).

 Inputs: vines_combined_2000_2023_treat_SP.rda